goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 Some task might have `check` property eventhough it is not explicitly written.
 This is especially true if you [extend/inherit](extend-task.md) your task from another task.

 > 💡 __TIPS:__  You might wonder why the server log doesn't show up unless you terminate it with `ctrl + c`.
 This is happened because of python buffering mechanism.
-To turn off this feature, you can set `PYTHONUNBUFFERED` to `1`. (i.e: by using this as start command, `start: [bash, -c, 'sleep 10 && export PYTHONUNBUFFERED=1 && python -m http.server 8080']`)
+To turn off this feature, you can set `PYTHONUNBUFFERED` to `1`. (i,e., by using this as start command, `start: [bash, -c, 'sleep 10 && export PYTHONUNBUFFERED=1 && python -m http.server 8080']`)

 ## Higher Level Approach